solidfire/solidfire-cli/README.md

 Description:

-ModifyVolume is used to modify settings on an existing volume.Modifications can be made to one volume at a time and changes take place immediately.If an optional parameter is left unspecified, the value will not be changed.Extending the size of a volume that is being replicated should be done in an order.The target (Replication Target) volume should first be increased in size, then the source (Read/Write) volume can be resized.It is recommended that both the target and the source volumes be the same size.Note: If you change access status to locked or target all existing iSCSI connections are terminated.
+ModifyVolume is used to modify settings on an existing volume.
+Modifications can be made to one volume at a time and changes take place immediately.
+If an optional parameter is left unspecified, the value will not be changed.
+Extending the size of a volume that is being replicated should be done in an order.
+The target (Replication Target) volume should first be increased in size, then the source (Read/Write) volume can be resized.
+It is recommended that both the target and the source volumes be the same size.
+Note: If you change access status to locked or target all existing iSCSI connections are terminated.

 Options: